 Why not give them what they want?

 In this article you’ll learn the basics of launching a successful real estate email marketing campaign.
-You’ll learn about and get real world examples of the 5 emails every new agent needs to master, how to build and maintain a healthy email list, and how email marketing software like Constant Contact can help you automate your emails and track your performance to ensure success.
-By the time you finish the article we think you’ll agree that real estate email marketing can be fun and effective.
-Let’s get started.
+You’ll learn about and get real world examples of the 5 emails every new agent needs to master, as well as how to build and maintain a healthy email list.
+In order to convert people on your email list into leads, you need to reach them with the right message, at the right time.
+A referral focused CRM like Contactually uses automation to help you convert more leads.
+That’s why we named Contactually the best real estate CRM of 2017.

 The Five Emails Every New Agent Needs to Master For a Successful Real Estate Email Marketing Campaign